MarkAdell/my_articles/to_do_lists/README.md

 ### They encourage you to set goals

-I did not have my short or long-term goals written anywhere before.
+I didn't have my short or long-term goals written anywhere before.
 After I started using to-do lists, this encouraged me to start writing down my goals and breaking them down into actions.
 I make sure that my daily to-do list contains at least one or two tasks that contribute to my goals.

 ### They help you set priorities